a-nagrani/Deep-learning-packages-installation/README.md

 Installing pytorch, tensorflow, keras with conda.
+For the GPU versions this assumes cuda is already installed.
 Some useful tips for using remote machines.